adaltas/node-shell/doc/content/usage/tutorial.md

 - Getting help
 - Structuring the code with routing

-## What is Node.js Parameters?
+## What is the library about?

-Parameters is a Node.js package published on NPM.
+Shell.js is a Node.js package published on NPM.
 It is a sugar to build CLI application for parsing typical Unix command line arguments.

 It offers powerful features such as:
 - Reversibility: read and write arguments is bi-directional